 Unlike some plumbing problems, garbage disposal leaks can be hard to spot.
-But if you notice your disposal performing poorly, your drain emitting strange smells, or water pooling under the sink, there’s a good chance your garbage disposal is in fact leaking.
+But if you notice your disposal performing poorly, your drain emitting strange smells, or water pooling under the sink, there’s a good chance your garbage disposal is leaking.

 How to See if Your Garbage Disposal Is Leaking:

 - Check the Sink Flange: The sink flange is the part under your sink surrounding the drain.
 Most of the time this part is made of metal, though some flanges are manufactured with plastic and coated in a metallic finish.
-When the sink flange cracks and erodes, or the bolts around it loosen and rust, or the putty holding it in place deteriorates, it can cause water to leak from your garbage disposal, leading to a puddle underneath your kitchen sink.
-Use a flashlight to check if your flange is loose, and tighten it if necessary.
+When the sink flange cracks and erodes, the bolts around it loosen and rust, or the putty holding it in place deteriorates, it can cause water to leak from your garbage disposal, leading to a puddle underneath your kitchen sink.
+Use a flashlight to check if your flange is loose and tighten it if necessary.

 - Examine the Dishwasher Hose Connection: To see if the hose connecting your dishwasher and garbage disposal is working correctly, you will have to run your dishwasher first.
 Look at the hose as the water moves from the dishwasher drain into the disposal.
 If the connection between the hose and the disposal is loose, water is likely to leak out.

 - Look at the Drain Line Connection: If the connection between the drain line and garbage disposal is loose, you are almost guaranteed to experience a leak.
 You will want to pay special attention to the screws keeping the line and disposal together, monitoring the gap between the disposal and the drain line.